ringoldsdev/laygo-python/wiki/Home.md

 ## 🎯 Overview

-**Laygo** is a lightweight Python library for building resilient, in-memory data pipelines.
-It provides a fluent API to layer transformations, manage context, and handle errors with elegant, chainable syntax.
+**Laygo** is the lightweight Python library for data pipelines that I wish existed when I first started.
+It's designed from the ground up to make data engineering simpler, cleaner, and more intuitive, letting you build resilient, in-memory data workflows with an elegant, fluent API.

+It's built to grow with you.
+Scale seamlessly from a single local script to thousands of concurrent serverless functions with minimal operational overhead.

 **Key Features:**

-- **Fluent API**: Chainable method syntax for readable data transformations
+- **Fluent & Readable**: Craft complex data transformations with a clean, chainable method syntax that's easy to write and maintain.

-- **Performance Optimized**: Uses chunked processing and list comprehensions for maximum speed
+- **Performance Optimized**: Process data at maximum speed using chunked processing, lazy evaluation, and list comprehensions.

-- **Memory Efficient**: Lazy evaluation and streaming support for large datasets
+- **Memory Efficient**: Built-in streaming and lazy iterators allow you to handle datasets far larger than available memory.

-- **Parallel Processing**: Built-in ThreadPoolExecutor for CPU-intensive operations
+- **Effortless Parallelism**: Accelerate CPU-intensive tasks seamlessly.

+- **Distributed by Design**: Your pipeline script is both the manager and the worker.
+When deployed as a serverless function or a container, this design allows you to scale out massively by simply running more instances of the same code.
+Your logic scales the same way on a thousand cores as it does on one.

-- **Context Management**: Shared state across pipeline operations for stateful processing
+- **Powerful Context Management**: Share state and configuration across your entire pipeline for advanced, stateful processing.

-- **Error Handling**: Comprehensive error handling
-- **Type Safety**: Full type hints support with generic types
+- **Resilient Error Handling**: Isolate and manage errors at the chunk level, preventing a single bad record from failing your entire job.

+- **Modern & Type-Safe**: Leverage full support for modern Python with generic type hints for robust, maintainable code.

 ---